Former Seahawk Cliff Avril donates to Odessa Brown Children's Clinic in wake of Covid-19 crisis

 The Odessa Brown Children's Clinic, an affiliate of Seattle Children's, provides medical, dental, mental health, and nutrition services to all families, regardless of their ability to pay.

-Watch Growing Wellness: An Odessa Brown Children's Clinic and Seattle Children's Special, Monday, July 27th at 7:30 PM on KING 5 and KONG.
+Watch Growing Wellness: An Odessa Brown Children's Clinic and Seattle Children's Special, Mon, July.
+27th from 7:30-8 PM on KING and KONG, or make a donation online today.
+Sponsored by Seattle Children's.

-Segment Producer Suzie Wiley.
-Watch New Day Northwest 11 AM weekdays on KING 5 and streaming live on KING5.com.
-Contact New Day.